 Pursuant to the directions from the Minister of Finance of July 13, 2016, cash payments commenced on July 25, 2016.
 Government received further payments on July 29, August 18, October 10, 2016, July 28, 2017, July 5, 13 and 20, 2018 and January 18 and 24 2019, totalling \$5 billion in consideration for an appropriate reduction in CLICO's liabilities to GORTT.
 A further cash payment of approximately \$300 million (paid in tranches) was made to GORTT by CLICO between March 20 and 27, 2020.
 An additional \$125 million was paid to GORTT on July 8, 2020.

 On September 17, 2020, pursuant to another Ministerial direction, CLICO was directed to pay to GORTT \$600 million, in cash, in 2 tranches in exchange for an appropriate reduction in liabilities owed to GORTT.
-The first tranche of approximately \$300 million was paid to GORTT on September 30, 2020
+The first tranche of approximately \$300 million was paid to GORTT on September 30, 2020 and the second tranche of approximately

-PHASES RESTRUC PROCRESS TO DATE and the second tranche of approximately \$300.1 million was paid in 2 parts, on October 24, 2020 and October 30, 2020, respectively.
+] PHASES OF THE RESTRUCTURING PROGRESS TO DATE \$300.1 million was paid in 2 parts, on October 24, 2020 and October 30, 2020, respectively.
 Pursuant to a Ministerial direction, CLICO was directed on September 21, 2021 to pay to GORTT approximately \$380 million in cash in consideration for an appropriate reduction in liabilities owed to GORTT in order of priority.
 The payments were made on September 30, 2021.
-Over the period July 25, 2016 to August 31, 2021, approximately \$ 486.2 million (15% balance or, where applicable, 100% of contractual liability plus interest) and \$1.155 million was paid to 757 CLICO STIP holders and 34 mutual fund holders, respectively, and represents 80% and 73% respectively of the total value payable.
+Over the period July 25, 2016 to March 31, 2022, approximately \$ 491.0 million (15% balance or, where applicable, 100% of contractual liability plus interest) and \$1.167 million was paid to 766 CLICO STIP holders and 35 mutual fund holders, respectively, and represents 81% and 73% respectively of the total value payable.
 The balance of monies owing to this group is available for payment as and when the individuals involved make the appropriate requests.
-The most recent available audited financial statements for CLICO which are for the 2019 financial year indicate that the Company as a whole is now solvent.
-In January 2017, in light of the unanticipated delay in the sale of the MHIL shares and pursuant to directions from the Minister of Finance to the Central Bank, CLICO obtained an independent valuation of CLICO's 100% shareholding in Occidental Investments Limited (OIL) and Oceanic Properties Limited (OPL) in preparation for the transfer of these shareholdings to the Government, thereby
+The audited financial statements for CLICO for the 2020 financial year indicate that the Company as a whole is solvent.
+In January 2017, in light of the unanticipated delay in the sale of the MHIL shares and pursuant to directions from the Minister of Finance to the Central Bank, CLICO obtained an independent valuation of CLICO's 100% shareholding in Occidental Investments Limited (OIL) and Oceanic Properties Limited (OPL) in preparation for the transfer of these shareholdings to the Government, thereby appropriately reducing CLICO's liabilities to